Training is the Key to Sales Growth

 These factors along with a new generation of buyers, short tenures and compressed sales cycles have created a uniquely challenging environment for sales professionals as evidenced by the declining response rate, rep productivity metrics and overall sales performance.

-The basics matter more than ever now because your window of exposure is so small and the competitive bar is so high, you have to seperate yourself in every email, phone call, demo and interaction.
-Buyers today are impatient, looking for immediate insight and are allergic to “pitching”.
+The basics matter more than ever now because your window of exposure is so small and the competitive bar is so high, you have to separate yourself in every email, phone call, demo and interaction.
+Buyers today are impatient, looking for immediate insight and are allergic to pitching.

 At Winning By Design we believe the best performing companies are those executing “Sales as a Science” which is built on process, empowered by technology and reinforced by training and coaching to create a cultural shift to build top performers and not recruit them.